Wadi Shawka hiking trail is one of the best beginner-level hikes in the UAE. Here is a detailed guide to the Wadi Shawka

 Shawka trails are accessible from Shawka dam parking lot.
 NOTE: currently you can’t access the parking area above with your car as there is a barrier, so you have to park earlier.
 There is a public parking available down the hill next to family playground.
 Our hike starting and end point is located on the parking above.
 You can access this by walking from the family parking area below.
 I have created a map with some points of interest that you can use for navigation as well.

 This man-made staircase is where our hike begins.
 Your leg muscles will get a nice burning sensation while climbing up nearly 300 meters.
-Once you reach the top of the staircase, striking Hajar mountain views will be awaiting for you.
-NOTE: an info board next to the dam advice visitors about available routes.
+Once you reach the top of the staircase, striking Hajar mountain views will be waiting for you.
+NOTE: an info board next to the dam advises visitors about available routes.
 However, it is not very clear where to start following them.
 At the time of visiting, the path winding around the dam towards the Wadi Shawka was flooded.

 Once you are at the summit, start following clearly visible mountain bike trails until you reach the drop of the mountain.

 From here we descended through the donkey path towards the valley below where we could see other trails merging together.
 The descending part isn’t as difficult as it might look.
 Just be careful stepping down as there are many loose rocks, and take extra caution if it rains.